marc0janssen/restic-backup-helper/README.md

 * `RESTIC_CHECK_ARGS` - Optional.
 Allows to specify extra arguments to the check job such as --check-unused, --read-data, --read-data-subset
 * `AWS_ACCESS_KEY_ID` - Optional.
 When using restic with AWS S3 storage.
 * `AWS_SECRET_ACCESS_KEY` - Optional.
 When using restic with AWS S3 storage.
-* `TEAMS_WEBHOOK_URL` - Optional.
-If specified, the content of `/var/log/backup-last.log` is sent to your Microsoft Teams channel after each backup.
 * `MAILX_ARGS` - Optional.
 If specified, the content of `/var/log/backup-last.log` is sent via mail after each backup using an *external SMTP*.
 To have maximum flexibility, you have to specify the mail/smtp parameters by your own.
 Have a look at the [mailx manpage](https://linux.die.net/man/1/mailx) for further information.
 Example value: `-e "MAILX_ARGS=-r 'from@example.de' -S smtp='smtp.example.com:587' -S smtp-use-starttls -S smtp-auth=login -S smtp-auth-user='username' -S smtp-auth-password='password' 'to@example.com'"`.
 * `MAILX_ON_ERROR` - Optional.
 If set to "ON" the MAILX_ON_ERROR will only email the backuplogs if the backup is unsuccessful, e.g. the exitcode of backup is not equal zero.
 When MAILX_ON_ERROR is set to any other value than "ON", the logs will always be mailed to you.
 * `OS_AUTH_URL` - Optional.
 When using restic with OpenStack Swift container.